Shojin-style Cuisine

 17h: Demonstration and Explanation of the menu, ingredients, anecdotes, tips...

-18h: Dinner [9 dishes of seasonal vegetables, tofu, rice, soup]
+18h: Dinner [9 dishes of seasonal vegetables, tofu, rice, soup].
+Dessert & drink.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^